ljw1004/csharpspec/csharp/attributes.md

 #### The CallerLineNumber attribute

-The `System.Runtime.CompilerServices.CallerLineNumberAttribute` is allowed on optional parameters when there is a standard implicit conversion (§6.3.1) from the constant value `int.MaxValue` to the parameter's type.
+The `System.Runtime.CompilerServices.CallerLineNumberAttribute` is allowed on optional parameters when there is a standard implicit conversion ([Standard implicit conversions](conversions.md#standard-implicit-conversions)) from the constant value `int.MaxValue` to the parameter's type.
 This ensures that any non-negative line number up to that value can be passed without error.

 If a function invocation from a location in source code omits an optional parameter with the `CallerLineNumberAttribute`, then a numeric literal representing that location's line number is used as an argument to the invocation instead of the default parameter value.

 If the invocation spans multiple lines, the line chosen is implementation-dependent.

-Note that the line number may be affected by `#line` directives (§2.5.7).
+Note that the line number may be affected by `#line` directives ([Line directives](lexical-structure.md#line-directives)).

 #### The CallerFilePath attribute

-The `System.Runtime.CompilerServices.CallerFilePathAttribute` is allowed on optional parameters when there is a standard implicit conversion (§6.3.1) from `string` to the parameter's type.
+The `System.Runtime.CompilerServices.CallerFilePathAttribute` is allowed on optional parameters when there is a standard implicit conversion ([Standard implicit conversions](conversions.md#standard-implicit-conversions)) from `string` to the parameter's type.

 If a function invocation from a location in source code omits an optional parameter with the `CallerFilePathAttribute`, then a string literal representing that location's file path is used as an argument to the invocation instead of the default parameter value.

 The format of the file path is implementation-dependent.

-Note that the file path may be affected by `#line` directives (§2.5.7).
+Note that the file path may be affected by `#line` directives ([Line directives](lexical-structure.md#line-directives)).

 #### The CallerMemberName attribute

-The `System.Runtime.CompilerServices.CallerMemberNameAttribute` is allowed on optional parameters when there is a standard implicit conversion (§6.3.1) from `string` to the parameter's type.
+The `System.Runtime.CompilerServices.CallerMemberNameAttribute` is allowed on optional parameters when there is a standard implicit conversion ([Standard implicit conversions](conversions.md#standard-implicit-conversions)) from `string` to the parameter's type.

 If a function invocation from a location within the body of a function member or within an attribute applied to the function member itself or its return type, parameters or type parameters in source code omits an optional parameter with the `CallerMemberNameAttribute`, then a string literal representing the name of that member is used as an argument to the invocation instead of the default parameter value.